LIUHankai/mmWaveMatlab-Demo/README.md

 #### Email: hkliu@tju.edu.cn
 ---
 ### Introduction
 mmWaveMatlab is a Matlab codebase for millimeter wave radar signal processing and human sensing.
-This document will introduce some of the main features of mmWaveMatlab and show corresponding results.
+This document will introduce some of the main features of mmWaveMatlab and show the corresponding results.

 ---